luciopaiva/redis-nodejs-test/experiments/sorted-set-of-byte-arrays/README.md

 r6g.large     | 8       | 25k                | 30.5       | 18.5
 ```

 In the chart above, the HLL is turned (`--sl --slh`) on at 14:36 and off at 14:49.
-The periods before and after that in chart show a test running with only `--slh`.
+The periods before and after that in the chart show a test running with only `--slh`.
 Strangely, turning on the HLL count brought the CPU usage *down* - although more work is being performed!
 Also strange, CPU usage is not constant for some reason (differently from all other tests seen so far).
+I'd have to repeat this test to investigate more, but the main thing learned here is that sorted sets are a bit more expensive and you may need to reconsider using them when having many entries - and lists may be a viable alternative.

 ## Sorted sets vs sets

-We could also replace the sorted set with a set of sets, i.e., one set being created every minute to hold the latest items.
-It would both give the latest items and the count.
+We could also replace the sorted set with a set, similarly to the list idea above - one set being created every minute to hold the latest items.
+It would both give the latest items and the count of uniques.

 The test results are very similar to the ones with the HLL above, including the inconstant CPU usage: